filecoin-project/slate/README.md

 # What is this?

+- A [live example](https://filecoin.onrender.com) of how to use the Filecoin Network.
 - An open source desktop client for using [Textile's Powergate](https://github.com/textileio/powergate/).
 - An [open source design system](https://filecoin.onrender.com) for building your own applications that are compatible with [Textile's Powergate](https://github.com/textileio/powergate/).
 - A kitchen sink example repository and multiple files to take example code snippets from for your own projects.